deanhamsft/Brinehaven/NPC's of Brinehaven/deputies.md

 - Pacing: The encounter fits 04:25 PM - 04:40 PM MDT, with quests taking 1-2 hours (ending by 6:40 PM MDT).
 - Corruption Angle: Tyrus’s doubt and Gavric’s loyalty offer a split—expose Drenvar with the ledger (DC 15 Insight) for a turning point.
 - Rewards: 35 gp and trust support Level 2-3 progression.

-These deputies add tension and potential redemption to Brinehaven’s law, enhancing the campaign’s intrigue.
-If you’d like patrol maps, expanded stats, or a Drenvar confrontation, let me know!